 We know that many membership organisations are ambitious with their personalisation aims but often practical challenges stand in the way of delivery.
-In this session we gave tips on how to ease the process and also make use of integrated solutions such as our own Preside platform.
+Here some tips on how to ease the process and also make use of integrated solutions such as our own Preside platform.

 Personalisation: The benefits